• Skip to main content

 Unlike its sister condition (overbite), overjet refers to a horizontal protrusion of the front teeth rather than a vertical one.
 While it rarely poses any serious risk to a person’s health, many people choose to pursue corrective treatment in order to prevent dental complications down the road, or simply feel more comfortable with their smile.

 Nowadays there are more options than ever for adults seeking to correct bite issues quickly, discreetly, and without breaking the bank.
-With all this in mind, let’s get into the details of what overjet is, what causes it, and the most effective ways to correct it.
+With all this in mind, let’s get into the details of what overjet is, what causes it, and the different ways to correct it.

 Table of Contents